 Are you still making bacon on the stove top?
 Ever wondered how to make bacon in the oven?
 This is the EASIEST, no muss, no fuss way to make bacon.
 No more dodging popping oil splatters, no more flipping, and no more standing over a hot frying pan that seems determined to bring you harm!
 And bacon goes with everything!
-Appetizers: Paleo Deviled Eggs, Breakfasts: Paleo Almond Flour Waffles, Side Dishes: Southern Style Cooked Cabbage – Dessert: (that’s my next post, coming soon)!
+Appetizers: Paleo Deviled Eggs, Breakfasts: Paleo Almond Flour Waffles, Side Dishes: Southern Style Cooked Cabbage.
+And would you believe Dessert?
+Yep, check it out here.
 There are endless possibilities!

 If you can, find the most minimally processed bacon that you can find.
 One that has no added sugars, and no nitrates or nitrites.
 You can find some in Whole Foods or Mom’s Organic Market, or at U.S. Wellness Meats if you want to order online.

 Then, line a rimmed sheet pan with aluminum foil.
 Be sure to completely cover the pan, including going up the sides.
 This makes clean-up a breeze.
 Then, place your bacon slices in a single layer onto the pan.
 You can use a rack if you want (supposedly for crispier bacon), but I don’t.
 Too much work and my bacon gets just as crispy.